eteeselink/fakethat/README.markdown

 FAQ
 ---

- - Why is it called "Mug"?
  - Can I redefine stubbed methods halfway my test?
  - That delegate syntax makes me feel like it's 2005 all over.
-Can't I use lambda expressions?
+Can I use lambda expressions?
  - Can I use this in commercial environments?
- - What's a tropical fruit with 5 letters that starts with an "f"?
+ - What's a 3-letter affermative word that starts with a "y"?

 Todo
 ----